attack-monkey/Lean-Functional-Typescript/README.md

 ```

-Since this may lead to a lot of one-off functions being created, it is common to group functions that work on the same call signature into their own object...
+Since this may lead to a lot of one-off functions being created, it is common to group functions that work on the same call signature into their own library object...

 ```typescript